pypeaday/jiggle-jiggle/README.md

 ## How to run

 > This is only for Windows users!
-I expect if you're on a UNIX system to have more freedom than the typical large corp Windows images permits a user
+I expect if you're on a UNIX system to have
+> more freedom than the typical large corp Windows images permits a user

+`python jiggle.py --sleep 300  # press F15 every 300 seconds`

 `python jiggle.py --keys <comma seperate list of keys> --sleep <seconds to sleep>`